zentrocdot/LazyImageUpscaler/README.md

 ## Web UI

-The web UI is simple to use.
+<p align="justify">The web UI is simple to use.
 One can select the pretrained model from a dropdown list.
 Per drag and drop or per upload the image can be loaded.
 Using the Upscale Image button scales the image up.
-Download Image downloads the image to the local storage.
+Download Image downloads the image to the local storage.</p>

 <a target="_blank" href=""><img src="./images/lazyimageupscaler.png" alt="button panel"></a>